ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 Within those statements, make the following changes:
 - Change the source of the chick to the right direction
-  - Ex: chick.src = 'img/chick-left.png';
+  - Ex: chick.src = 'assets/chick-left.png';
-- Change the source of the dance board arrow and music board arrow to the orange arrow image.
+- Change the source of the appropriate dance board arrow and music board moving arrow to the orange arrow image.
+  - Ex: danceArrowUp.src = 'assets/orange-arrow.png';
+  - Ex: moveArrowUp.src = 'assets/orange-arrow.png';

 Now try moving the chick using the arrow keys.
 You should notice arrows changing from blue to orange and the chick changing direction.
 But do you see the issue?
 Once you stop pressing the keys, we should see the orange arrows go back to blue and the chick